skjdghsdjgsdj/babypod-software/README.md

 Please contribute and submit pull requests if you can help!

 - `build-and-deploy.py` assumes a macOS environment.
 - Startup takes a few seconds, mostly due to waiting for Wi-Fi to connect and loading imports.
+Startup is a bit faster if waking from deep sleep vs. a cold start.
 - Wi-Fi is periodically slow to connect as are network requests in general.
 Sometimes it takes a couple seconds, but other times 10 or 15 seconds.
 - The rotary encoder doesn't always respond on the first input.
 There is retry logic in the abstraction for that reason.
 - Some things are hardcoded, like chime intervals during active timers, instead of either user-configurable or defined in `settings.toml`.
 - Only one child is supported.
 If multiple are defined in Baby Buddy, the first is used.
-- Writing to the LCD is pretty slow, presumably because it's done via I2C.
-In theory the LCD backpack isn't needed and the LCD can be wired directly to the Feather, but I presume it would be a huge mess of wires shoved into the enclosure, even beyond what's already in there.
-On the plus side, removal of the LCD backpack could allow a bigger battery and therefore less frequent charging.
-It might be better to wire the LCD using SPI instead of I2C.
-- The chime interval during feeding can slowly drift a bit instead of actually chiming precisely at the value passed to an `ActiveTimer`..
+- Writing to the Adafruit LCD is slow, but not unbearably so.
+The Sparkfun LCD is faster.
 - On MAX17048 battery monitor chips, the battery percent isn't immediately available and is hidden until the chip reports a plausible (non-None, >0) value.
+- If no battery is connected, it may get reported as 100% or other clearly implausible numbers.
+This only poses a problem when you're debugging because in normal use, you'd have a battery connected.
 - Some Feathers don't allow CircuitPython to read the `VBUS` pin to know if the battery is charging, so the battery monitor reports an indeterminate `None` status instead of `True` or `False`.
 On such Feathers, the BabyPod will nag you to turn it off even if it's plugged in and charging.
-- Weird stuff might happen if you start an action on one BabyPod and continue it on another, like starting a feeding on one and trying to end it on another.
-This could especially be the case when using a BabyPod offline while still saving events to the server.
+A partial workaround is checking for a USB *data* connection, and if one exists, assuming the battery is charging.
 - Presumably, the code doesn't know if the battery health is degrading or knowing when it's degraded enough to need replacement.
 Perhaps there's a way of tracking charging cycles and guessing, even if the battery monitor chip can't tell?
 - Baby Buddy should be set to your local timezone, not UTC, and if you're travelling across time zones, the data could be confusing.
 This is particularly important when working offline.